timocramer/binaeruhr/construction-manual.md

 ![](readme-images/flashing.jpg)

-9. Use some paper towel or cloth to keep the PCB in place in the enclosure.
+9. Insert the battery into the PCB.
+Insert the PCB into the enclosure.
+Use some paper towel or cloth to keep the PCB in place in the enclosure.
 Also the battery should *not* make contact with the back of the enclosure.

 ![](readme-images/paper-towel.jpg)